Form was filled out and downloaded 33,591 times already

 A pay stub, payslip, or paycheck stub, is a document that an employer attaches to an employee’s paycheck on a payday.
 It contains information about an employee’s compensation, itemizing the wages earned for a pay period and year-to-date payroll.

-Pay Stubs can be in the form of an electronic or printed document.
-Nevertheless, it must show taxes, deductions, contributions, and the net pay or amount the employee receives.
+Pay stubs can be in the form of an electronic or printed document.
+It must show taxes, deductions, contributions, and the net pay or amount the employee receives.
 Using this file, employees can make sure that they are paid appropriately.
 Employers, on the other hand, can use it to settle any salary discrepancies.
 In addition, they may use it to fill out an employee’s Form W-2 during a tax filing period.

 When an employee is paid with a paper check, his or her pay stub is usually attached to the paycheck.
 For salaries directly deposited to a bank account, an employee’s pay stub is usually available online if a paper copy is not provided by the employer.